Noise exposure and Hearing Protection Class selection

 Click here to open the eight-hour equivalent calculator.

-If Hearing protection is not worn 100% of the time, effectiveness is reduced dramatically.
+Even with the best hearing protection, if hearing protection is not worn 100% of the time, effectiveness is reduced dramatically.
 I.e. 10 minutes in a full day not worn in the noise reduces the overall protection by 40%.